postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 ## Next steps

-Now that you know how to generate API documentation in Postman, you can edit and format the docs and publish them.
+After generating API documentation in Postman, you can edit and format the docs and publish them.

 * To learn more about editing and formatting your documentation, visit [Authoring your docs](/docs/publishing-your-api/authoring-your-documentation/).
 * To learn how to make your documentation publicly available, visit [Publishing your docs](/docs/publishing-your-api/publishing-your-docs/).